MLH-Fellowship/react-native-website/website/docs/integration-with-existing-apps.md

 <block class="swift" />

-> When moving your app to production, the `URL` can point to a pre-bundled file on disk via something like `Bundle.main.url(forResource: "main", withExtension: "jsbundle")`.
+> When moving your app to production, the `NSURL` can point to a pre-bundled file on disk via something like `let mainBundle = NSBundle(URLForResource: "main" withExtension:"jsbundle")`.
 You can use the `react-native-xcode.sh` script in `node_modules/react-native/scripts/` to generate that pre-bundled file.

 <block class="objc swift" />